-THE WHITE HOUSE

-WASHINGTON

-February 7, 2003

 Laura and I are saddened by the loss of Kyle Burnat, Sean Fenton, Nick Grass, and Andrew Dwyer.
 We send our heartfelt condolences to those gathered at Delta Kappa Epsilon at Yale.
 Our thoughts and prayers are with you.

-As you remember these four lives of great promise, I hope you will take comfort in your memories of them and the love and support of families and friends.
+As you remember these four lives of great promise, I hope you will take comfort in their memory, in the support of your families, and in the Providence of the Almighty, even as it is far from our own understanding.

-May God bless you and grant you peace, strength, and courage during this difficult time.
+May God bless you and grant you comfort, strength, and courage during this difficult time.
 May He also continue to watch over Eric Wenzel and Brett Smith in their recovery.

-It not dispatched though ORM